Passing your Driving Test (PDA)

 - Failing to COMPLETELY stop at Stop Signs/Lines!
 BEWARE: when attempting a U-turn at an intersection you need to pay close attention to the white painted stop line on the road as you might not notice the STOP sign which will be facing the other way!
 Regent Park Rd in Joondalup North is an example!

 - Not being familiar with the road rules. i.e. not properly reading (and re-reading) the Department of Transport’s ‘Drive Safe’ book.
-Driving is a serious business and you should approach it with the right attitude.
-If you attempt the test without having studied the theory (in the Drive Safe book) as well as learning the practical side of driving, you are more than likely going to get caught out in the PDA!
-The DOT Assessors are only doing their job, and if you demonstrate in the PDA that you don’t know the road rules they simply can’t let you loose on the roads with a licence.
+Driving is a serious business and you should approach it with the correct ‘adult’ attitude.
+If you attempt the test without having studied the theory (in the Drive Safe book) as well as properly learning the practical side of driving, you are going to fail the PDA!
+The Department of Transport assessors are only doing their job, and if you demonstrate in the PDA that you don’t know the road rules they simply can’t let you loose on the roads with a licence.

 Other reasons include: